 DONNA SHANKLIN is Extension entomologist - fire ants, KELLY LOFTIN is Extension livestock entomologist, and JOHN HOPKINS is Extension urban entomologist with the University of Arkansas Cooperative Extension Service.
 Shanklin is located at UAM, Monticello, and Loftin and Hopkins are located at the Little Rock state office.
-Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director, Cooperative Extension Service, University of Arkansas.
-The Arkansas Cooperative Extension Service offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Equal Opportunity Employer.
+Pursuant to 7 CFR § 15.3, the University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services (including employment) without regard to race, color, sex, national origin, religion, age, disability, marital or veteran status, genetic information, sexual preference, pregnancy or any other legally protected status, and is an equal opportunity institution.